aderaaij/cfye-nextjs/README.md

 ### Generating Types

 By running `yarn generate:codegen` you can generate types right from your WPGraphQL schema and the operations defined in `.src/graphql/**/*`.
-You can see and updat the confing in the `codegen.yml` file in the root of your project.
+You can see and update the confing in the `codegen.yml` file in the root of your project.
 The endpoint is loaded from the `.env.local` file.